Plain Language Writing and Editing

 Organizations can contract to work with Helen at an hourly rate, project fee, or yearly retainer.
-Contact Helen to discuss ways she can help you clearly communicate health messages.
+Contact Helen to discuss ways she can help clearly communicate your health messages.
 You can reach her by email at Helen@healthliteracy.com or call 508-653-1199.

 Plain language is more than just using short words.
 It includes setting a tone, organizing concepts, and using layout, graphics, and formats to help readers understand.
 While Helen has worked on a wide range of documents for many clients, here are 3 of her projects that are available to the public:

 Eating Hints: Before, During, and After Cancer Treatment, published by the National Cancer Institute and National Institute of Health.
 Winner of a Gold Plain Language Award from the National Institute for Health, 2010.